polidanilo/SeaStateStabilizer/README.md

 Its primary goal is to keep a top-mounted sensor payload (MPU6050 IMU) perfectly horizontal by actively compensating for external pitch and roll disturbances, simulating the motion of a vessel in rough seas.
 Building the system from scratch was a practical dive into:
 * **Mechanics and CAD:** Checking operational limits and kinematics behaviour in Onshape (joint ranges, no self-collision) and designing a mechanical layout that isolates the electronics from the moving payload.
-* **Hardware and power:** Separating logic power (3.3V, ESP32) from actuator power (5V, PCA9685 + servos) so servo current spikes do not brown out the microcontroller.
+* **Hardware and power distribution:** Learning the basics of IoT, electronics, and soldering to build a stable power architecture; isolating the 3.3V logic (ESP32) from the 5V actuator supply (PCA9685 + servos) to prevent motor current spikes from browning out the microcontroller.
 * **Control and signal processing:** Implementing a custom Proportional-Integral-Derivative (PID) controller and a software low-pass filter to turn raw MPU6050 accelerometer data into stable roll/pitch estimates and servo commands.

 PLACEHOLDER